railcore/railcore.github.io/faq.md

 ### Q: Is that rail strong enough to hold the print carriage?

-We've experimented with several means of additional support, with no change in print quality.
-Keep in mind that the rail is 1) hardened steel, and 2) 9x12mm bar of hardened steel.
-This is roughly equivalent to the standard 2x8mm smooth rods used in typical 3d printers from a while back.
+We did a LOT of testing and experimented with several means of additional support, with no change in print quality.
+Keep in mind that the rail is 9x12mm bar of hardened steel.
+This is roughly as rigid (perhaps more so) to the standard 2x8mm smooth rods used in typical 3d printers from a while back.

 ### Q: Why didn't you make it Bowden?
 Doesn't that defeat the entire purpose of CoreXY?